-Currently, multi-intra-inter mode [1] utilizes the merge candidates to get the inter prediction and utilize at most four intra mode to get the intra prediction.
+Currently, multi-intra-inter mode [1] utilizes the merge candidates to get the inter prediction and utilize at most four intra modes to get the intra prediction.
 For the decoder, if multi-intra-inter is used for a block, parsing the merge index and intra mode is needed to get the intra and inter prediction.
 When the inter prediction is bi-prediction, there are two inter MCs and one additional intra compensation for this mode.